Blog: Enneagram Tritype® Test v8: How and Why it Evolved and Why it Works When You Understand It! | Katherine Fauvre

 ©1995-2023 Katherine Chernick Fauvre

-Katherine Fauvre: Does Tritype® go Against the Fundamental Tenet of the Enneagram Theory?
+Does Tritype® go Against the Fundamental Tenet of the Enneagram Theory?
+Katherine Fauvre

 ©1995-2023 Katherine Chernick Fauvre: Originator of Tritype®

 Question: Does Tritype go Against the Fundamental Tenet of the Enneagram Theory?
+Katherine Fauvre

 Katherine: The good news is that Tritype® complements the Enneagram Types, similar to how the Instinctual Subtypes enhance the Enneagram.
 Both systems represent advanced applications of the Enneagram, offering three variations of the 9 types and revealing essential nuances.
 Tritypes® provides your three ego types in a hierarchical stacking order, while Subtypes reveal the stacking order of your instincts.